dpat5/Hangman/README.md

 # Hangman

-Simple Hangman Game using python
+Simple Hangman Game using Python and the Tkinter Module